 Cindy (Fong) Leeper (class of 1999) led the Maroon volleyball team from her setter position in the mid-to-late 1990s.
 As the engine of the offense, she was a two-time team MVP and two-time team captain.
 Her on-court prowess led to First Team All-UAA accolades in 1996 and Second Team All-UAA honors in 1997 and 1998.
 Fong Leeper still resides atop the school record books with 62 assists in one match versus Carnegie Mellon University in 1998.
 She also excelled from the service line, accumulating 252 career aces which ranks second in school history.
 Fong Leeper is fifth all-time in career assists (2,857) and 10th in season assists (980).

 Cary Starnal (1986-90) starred as a wrestler and football player for the Maroons.
 On the mat, Starnal was a three-time UAA Champion at heavyweight and voted the 1988 UAA Most Outstanding Wrestler.
 He was named team captain as a senior and concluded his career with a sixth-place All-American finish at the 1990 NCAA Championships.
 On the gridiron, Starnal was a three-year defensive starter who earned All-UAA status in 1988 and 1989.
 His final three seasons featured 247 tackles, 34 tackles for loss and 17.5 sacks.
 Starnal's 1989 campaign included career-high totals of 109 tackles, 15 tackles for loss and 8.5 sacks.
+He was a Second Team Football Gazette All-American and Third Team Pizza Hut All-American.
 His 18 career sacks rank fifth in school history.
 Starnal was selected as the Stagg Medal winner in 1990.

 John Thomas (class of 1924) was characterized as one of the great plunging fullbacks of the early 1920s.
 He played three seasons of football for legendary UChicago head coach Amos Alonzo Stagg from 1921-23.
 In his first season, the Maroons defeated Princeton University 9-0, which marked the first time a western team had beaten an eastern powerhouse.
 Thomas earned three All-Big Ten selections and was a consensus All-American pick in 1922 – one of nine consensus All-Americans in UChicago football history.
 The Maroons posted an 18-3-1 record with Thomas on the team.